-16. Any person committed under this Act shall be entitled, at any time after such commitment, to an order of discharge to be made by a Judge on proof of-
+17. Any person committed under the provisions of this ^{When} Ordinance shall be entitled, at any time after such com- ^{defendant}{entitled to} mitment, to an order of discharge to be made by a Judge ^{discharge}. on proof of-

-(a) the payment or settlement of the debt;
+(a) the payment or settlement of the debt; or

-- (b) the consent of the creditor; - (c) the giving of security as required; - (d) an adjudication of bankruptcy against the defendant; or - (e) on satisfying the Judge that he is without means, and that his absence will not materially prejudice the plaintiff.
+(b) the consent of the creditor; or

+(c) the giving of security as required; or

+(d) an adjudication of bankruptcy against the defendant: or

+(e) on satisfying the Judge that he is without means, and that his absence will not materially prejudice the plaintiff.

-17. A defendant desirous of applying to a Judge for a discharge on any of the above grounds shall, on notifying such desire, be brought before such Judge by the Superintendent of Prisons, and the Judge may refuse such application forthwith, or may direct such notice thereof to be given to the plaintiff as he shall think requisite, or, in case he is satisfied by sufficient documentary evidence of any of the grounds mentioned in section 16(a), (b), (c) or (d), may, if he thinks fit, order the discharge of the defendant without calling on the plaintiff.
+18. A defendant desirous of applying to a Judge for a Application discharge on any of the above grounds shall, on notifying such desire, be brought before such Judge by the Superintendent of Prisons, and the Judge may refuse such application forthwith, or may direct such notice thereof to be given to the plaintiff as he shall think requisite, or, in case he is satisfied by sufficient documentary evidence of either of the grounds mentioned in paragraphs (a), (b), (c) or (d) of the last preceding section, may, if he shall think fit, order the discharge of the defendant without calling on the plaintiff.